 Some of the software involved:

 The clip design was refined and tested again before final adjustments were made to allow the manufacture of thousands of clips in a UV resistant polycarbonate via a two-part injection molding process.
 The solution allows for assembly of zip ties before work crews go out on the bridge, improving efficiency and safety of the team.
-It is estimated that several hundred thousand dollars was saved by the chip design.
+It is estimated that several hundred thousand dollars were saved by the chip design.

-The total project cost is specified as $8 million, and is being covered by private donations.
+The total project cost is specified as $8 million and is being covered by private donations.
 To date, ~$6 million has been raised.
 I have made donations to dedicate lights to:

 - Sheryl Sheppard, my wife, (tower #1, cable #34, light #69) [first one, had not thought of the birthday thing yet]

 - Stephanie Sheppard, daughter, (tower #2, cable #13, light #6) [her birthday is 06-13]